Obama Ramps Up Economic Message

 GONYEA: Pierce says he likes the president's call to invest to create future jobs, but he'd like to see more jobs right now.
 Also having breakfast is Lianna Leonowicz.

-Ms. LIANNA LEONOWICZ (Crossing Guard): I'm a crossing guard lady for the city of Manitowoc.
+LIANNA LEONOWICZ: I'm a crossing guard lady for the city of Manitowoc.

 GONYEA: She says her husband is laid off.
 She too says she's an independent voter.
 She says she did not vote for the president, but that he has won her over.

 LEONOWICZ: I am a supporter.